Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

 which holds also in our theory, since the gauge-fixing and BRST source sectors of the extended action~(\ref{extended-action}) are the same as in metric QED.
 Thus, also the proper vertex does not contain any other new contribution.

 At this point, we are ready to prove the renormalizability of the theory at every loop.
 For it can be shown that since the bare extended action $S_B$ satisfies the master equation \mbox{$(S_B,S_B)=0$}, also the bare generating functional of the one-particle-irreducible diagrams $\Gamma_B$ does, so that \mbox{$(\Gamma_B,\Gamma_B)=0$}.
 The proof then proceeds using induction on the number of loops in order to show that the divergences can be removed preserving the master equation, as in the standard case \cite{Anselmi:renormalization,Weinberg:1996kr}.
 The only difference arises when considering all the possible divergent gauge-invariant local terms of dimension less than or equal to 4.
 Other than the standard terms $F_{ab} F^{ab}$, $\bar{\psi} \psi$ and $\bar{\psi} \slashed{D} \psi$, which can be eliminated by a suitable choice of $Z_\psi$, $Z_e$ and $Z_m$, we also need to include $E^{abcd} F_{ab} F_{cd}$, which can be eliminated by a suitable choice of $Z_E$.
 Thus, general linear electrodynamics can be renormalized at every loop in a gauge-invariant way.
 Note that the restrictions~(\ref{pertconditionsb}) on the perturbations were central to the background of our proof.
 If they are not heeded in the renormalization process, new interactions in the loop corrections of the fermion sector are generated, see~\cite{Santos:2015koa}.
-Thus these corrections drive the theory outside the domain of ray-optically invisible deviations.